michaeltroger/fhooe-check-exam-results/README.md

 nightwatch.conf.js
-- set the chromedriver according to your operating system
+- set the path to the chromedriver executable according to your operating system

 Copy